Rad586/Forget-Me-Not/README.md

 <summary>Changelog: </summary>

+### **2.11.3hf6**
+  - Fixed netherite diamond axe being able to be duplicated in the smithing table.
+Removed the removal of unused tags in c and fabric so it won't be that invasive.
+  - Fixed wolf healh not being updated correctly after healed(kjs).
+  - Killing elder guardian removes mining fatigue for nearby players(kjs).
+  - Improved several scripts(kjs).

 ### **2.11.3hf5**
   - Fixed MC-193202: the health of tamed wolf being reset to 20 on added to world(kjs).
   - Fixed entity modification, player change dimension and player respawn script(kjs).